eudoxia0/eudoxia0.github.io/article/_posts/2022-07-05-lessons-writing-compiler.md

 # Code Organization {#org}

-It's genrally good to separate _intermediate representations_ from _passes_.
+It's generally good to separate _intermediate representations_ from _passes_.
 The former are types, the latter are a set of functions.
 This helps keep modules short and to the point.
 Besides, there's not always a one-to-one mapping from IRs to passes, you will be running multiple different analysis passes on the same representation.

 The exception to this is where it would break encapsulation.
 Sometimes you want types to be opaque, so that the module that defines them can enforce invariants